ruhtar/ByteStore/README.md

-# User Authentication Project Using JWT and Cache
+# Ecommer project 🤑

-This project is an implementation of a user authentication system using JSON Web Tokens (JWT).
-The application also has some endpooints that are protected behind some authorization roles.
+This project is an implementation of an E-commerce.
+The project has some entities like Users and their Shopping Carts, Products and Orders.
+The project also has a user authentication and authorization system using JSON Web Tokens (JWT).
+The application has some endpoints that are protected behind some authorization roles.
 The project has been developed using .NET, Entity Framework Core, MySQL, JWT and Redis cache.

 ## Features